Application inputs

 Exporting SHACL

-Now that we have an annotated LinkML schema as well as associated property groups, we can generate the SHACL graph that feeds the shacl-vue
+Now that we have an annotated LinkML schema, we can generate the SHACL graph that feeds the shacl-vue

 Creating the class hierarchy

-As with the schema and SHACL generation above, LinkML and helper scripts can be used to generate the required shacl-vue
+As with the schema and SHACL generation above, LinkML can be used to generate the required class hierarchy information.
+Here, LinkML's OWL generator is used as follows:

 Preparing the data graph